VijayKrishnaIT/NodeJS_Mongodb_Implementation/ReadMe.md

         - MongoDB database supports only JSON.

-        - MongoDB database is the ligth weight database.
+        - MongoDB database is the light weight database.

         - default port no MongoDB database is 27017.